 - Obtaining evidence for use in international arbitration proceedings, including experience with 28 U.S.C. § 1782; and

 - Actions to compel, stay or enjoin arbitration.

-AGG supports its legal services with multilingual legal professionals, employing attorneys from Russia, Germany, India and Argentina and attorneys and paralegals fluent in Russian, German, Spanish, Hindi, Gujarati, Malayalam, Mandarin & Cantonese, Ukrainian, Italian, French, Romanian and Yoruba.
+We support our legal services with multilingual legal professionals, employing attorneys from Russia, Germany, India and attorneys and paralegals fluent in Russian, German, Spanish, Hindi, Gujarati, Ukrainian, Italian, French, Romanian and Yoruba.